 Tapped: Built to stand alone, Westminster’s water system confronts historic dryness

-Tapped: The Denver metro region sits at the center of one of the American West’s most complex and consequential water challenges.
-This series examines the interconnected systems that determine how the region secures, stores, and conserves its water — while navigating the competing demands of fast‑growing urban communities and the increasingly unpredictable mountain snowpack that underpins the entire system.

-Unlike most Jefferson County communities that rely on Denver Water, Westminster has built its own water system — one now under pressure as record‑low snowpack threatens supplies and the city pushes ahead with a new $206 million treatment plant to secure its future.
+Unlike most Jefferson County communities that rely on Denver Water, Westminster has built its own water system — one now under pressure as record‑low snowpack threatens supplies and the city pushes ahead with a new $206 million treatment plant, which officials said would secure its future.

 Before 1955, Westminster drew most of its supply from wells because it sat on the edge of Denver Water’s service area.
 In 1979, the city began using Standley Lake as its primary source, sending that water to the Semper Water Treatment Facility, which was built in 1969 and now treats 44 million gallons per day.

-Note: Editor’s note: The Denver metro region sits at the center of one of the American West’s most complex and consequential water challenges.
-This series examines the interconnected systems that determine how the region secures, stores, and conserves its water — while navigating the competing demands of fast‑growing urban communities and the increasingly unpredictable mountain snowpack that underpins the entire system.